-The if rule allows us to continue using relational reasoning inside its branches if control flow is convergent.
-This is established by checking that for all σ_1, σ_2 , if $(\sigma_1, \sigma_2) \models P^$ then the conditional's boolean expression either evaluates to true in both the original and relaxed semantics or it evaluates to false in both the original and relaxed semantics.
-This means that in all cases, the original and relaxed semantics take the same branch together.
-If this condition is not satisfied, then the rule cannot be applied.
+The if rule allows us to continue to use relational reasoning inside an if statement if it has convergent control flow.
+We establish this convergence by checking that for all σ_1, σ_2 , if $(\sigma_1, \sigma_2) \models P^$ then the conditional's boolean expression either evaluates to true in both the original and relaxed semantics or it evaluates to false in both semantics.
+If so, then in all cases, the original and relaxed semantics take the same branch together.
+Otherwise control flow may diverge and the rule cannot be applied.